weihuangwong/export-vpiclite/README.md

-# export-vpiclite
+# vindecoder

-Scripts to export tables and programs from vPIC lite database
+Scripts that implement vPIC decoder.
+These scripts make use of the MS SQL Server bak file provided by NHTSA at https://vpic.nhtsa.dot.gov/api/.